top of page

 Know basic first aid and how to respond to common hiking injuries like sprains, blisters, or dehydration.
 Carry a whistle to signal for help if needed.
 For remote expeditions, consider renting or buying a personal locator beacon.

-Things can, and will go wrong.
-They will go wrong quickly, so being adaptable, having experience and being cool under pressure is a real asset.
-Don't leave the house thinking that you can't take your FA kit or safety kit because your bag is full, make space, be safe.
+Things can, and will, go wrong.
+They can go wrong quickly, so being adaptable, having experience, and staying cool under pressure is a real asset.
+Don't leave the house thinking you can't take your first aid kit or safety kit because your bag is full.
+Make space; be safe.

-Remember, Mountain Rescue are volunteers, but they will always come for you if they can, but try not to give them an excuse to get their kit on.
+Remember, Mountain Rescue are volunteers, but they will always come for you if they can.
+However, try not to give them an excuse to get their kit on.
 Be responsible and learn the skills first.

 A navigation point on ML Training finding ourselves in tricky, rocky and contoured terrain in poor visibility